 Iwo Jima and the War in the Pacific

 Students learn about the vastness of the Pacific Theater by exploring its geography.
-They “read” a Navy “Shellback” certificate and participate in an Equator-crossing initiation.
-Next they survey the Island Hopping campaign using maps and viewing video of oral histories.
+They survey the Island Hopping campaign using maps and viewing video of oral histories.
+Next they will try their hand at being historians through an artifact investigation of a Navy “Shellback” certificate.
 This leads up to the invasion of Iwo Jima.
 Here they explore the campaign and analyze the photograph of the flag-raising on Mt.
 Suribachi.
-Students learn to personalize history by exploring a set of artifacts from one Marine who fought there.

 D-Day: The Turning Point of the War in Europe

-Students receive background on Operation Overlord through maps and audio-visual presentations, explore a “Bigot” map of Omaha Beach to learn about the challenges of planning and executing Operation Overlord, make decisions about where and when D-Day should be launched, and “read” a D-Day artifact to learn about using objects to tell stories.
+Students receive background on Operation Overlord through maps and audio-visual presentations, explore a map of Northern Europe to learn about the challenges of planning and executing Operation Overlord.
+The students will play the role of an Allied Commander as they make decisions about where and when D-Day should be launched through voting on scenarios with their classmates.
 D-Day: what a difference a day makes!

 The Holocaust: One Teen's Story of Persecution and Survival